 Because it is a necessary part of hundreds of biochemical reactions occurring constantly inside our cells, magnesium’s presence or absence affects the brain, the muscles, and the heart and blood vessels.

 While many are aware of the importance of calcium, the parallel and in some ways even more crucial role of another essential mineral — magnesium — is less widely known.
-As a result, adequate magnesium intake is rare, especially in the U.S.
+As a result, adequate magnesium intake is rare, especially in the U.S., leaving a larger portion of people with less than normal magnesium levels.
+Many are unaware of the role magnesium plays to provide better overall nutrition and prevent the negative impact of insufficient levels of magnesium—this is the case for men, women, and children.

 There are fifteen essential minerals required by our bodies to function properly.
 These can be divided into “trace minerals”, those required in very small amounts, and “macro-minerals” or “major minerals”, those required in larger amounts.

 The body needs these minerals on a regular basis as it cannot manufacture them.
-Four percent of the body’s weight is made up of minerals, but their function as regulators is vast.
+Four percent of the body’s weight is made up of minerals, but their function as regulators and magnesium benefits are vast.

-Magnesium impacts nearly all of systems of the body due to its cellular and molecular function.
+What is magnesium good for?
+Magnesium impacts and supports nearly all of systems of the body due to its cellular and molecular function.
 As a fundamental ion in the body (a charged particle soluble in water) magnesium is utilized in key chemical reactions on a microscopic level throughout the body’s cells, including its vital role as a co-factor to over 300 enzyme functions, and its role in DNA and RNA stability.
 1 2

-Magnesium’s effect on the body can be as intense as that of many prescription drugs, because magnesium functions as a regulator of electrolyte balance, metabolism, and other biochemical reactions.
+Magnesium’s effect on the body can be as intense as that of many prescription medicine, because magnesium functions as a regulator of electrolyte balance, metabolism, and other biochemical reactions.
+The addition of a higher magnesium intake is essential and can lead to an improve life experience.

 Unlike prescription drugs, however, magnesium is recognized as an essential component of the body, not a foreign element.
 When supplied sufficiently, magnesium is actually conserved by the body for future use.
 Medications, on the other hand, tend to treat only one symptom or disease, and are flushed out of the body as toxins, thus taxing the liver and the body’s detoxification systems.

-- Is an important factor in muscle relaxation and heart health
+- Magnesium is an important factor in muscle relaxation and heart health

 - Allows nerves to send messages in the brain and nervous system